cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ### Historical data

-Maintaing historical data is a common use case for data warehouses.
+Maintaining historical data is a common use case for data warehouses.
 By using Snowflake as a destination you can now store all your cloud infrastructure data in a data warehouse for long term storage, analysis and investigation use-cases.

 ## Syncing data